ONAP for Network Orchestration and Automation Training Course

 OpenDaylight for Network Engineers

-14 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at intermediate-level network engineers and DevOps teams who wish to deploy, configure, and manage SDN solutions using the OpenDaylight platform.
+14 HoursThis instructor-led, live training in Taiwan (online or onsite) is designed for intermediate network engineers and DevOps professionals seeking to deploy, configure, and manage SDN solutions using the OpenDaylight platform.

 OpenDaylight in Production: Scaling and Optimizing SDN Deployments